JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 The SRE rents will be Target Rents, which are [higher than most Southwark council rents](https://docdro.id/lHMSPBe) (eg one bed would be £134pw, compared to council rent of £107pw).
 The SRE service charges are unquantified, with only the assurance that they will [be 'controlled'](https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf).
 (Footnote; GLA representation report para 249).

-Most of the affordable housing, though, is made up of Discounted Market Rent (DMR) - 343 units to be let at much higher rents than SRE, eg £354pw  for a one bed.
-It is not clear if these rents include service charge, There will be no units let at London Living Rent, the Mayor's preferred rent level, which would have much [reduced the DMR rents](https://docdro.id/lHMSPBe)(Footnote: para 250 GLA representation hearing report).
+Most of the affordable housing, though, is made up of Discounted Market Rent (DMR) - 343 units to be let at much higher rents than SRE, eg £354pw  for a one-bed.
+It is not clear if these rents include service charge, There will be no units let at London Living Rent, the Mayor's preferred rent level, which would have much [reduced the DMR rents](https://docdro.id/lHMSPBe).
+(Footnote: para 250 GLA representation hearing report).

 ## Keeping Build to Rent rented